willmorrison1/DART-atmos-corr/tutorials/Model-world/README.md

 Given the cameras used here are static, photogrammetry techniques such as structure from motion cannot automatically determine the location and rotation of [real world cameras](../Real-world-images).
 Therefore, 3D geometry is loaded into the rendering software.
 Then, real world camera parameters are prescribed to give accurate 'model world' perspectives of the real world cameras.

 In this tutorial, a 'model world' will be created for the [real world camera image example](../Real-world-images).
-The tutorial has been tested using Blender v2.80 and has the [completed tutorial environment](README_files/geometry/model-world.blend) for reference.
-The tutorial is not extensive and assumes basic understanding of Blender.
+The tutorial has been tested using Blender v2.80.
+The [dataset](README_files/geometry/model-world.blend) containing the completed turorial environment is available for reference.
+The tutorial is not exhaustive and assumes basic Blender understanding.

 # Geometry